asiapartners/frontierai_en/docs/2_01_mcp_uv.md

 > Note: Read the workshop scenario overview [here](../SCENARIO.md) before starting setup.

 ## Step 2: MCP Server
-This step sets up the MCP (Model Control Protocol) for applications using Microsoft AI Agentic.
+This step sets up the MCP (Model Control Protocol) for applications.
 To do this, we will install the required Python dependencies and run the MCP server.

 ## Prerequisites
 - [Step 1: Workshop Setup](2_00_setup.md) completed